theHostileNegotiator/KWBandage/PatchNotes.md

 #### Overlords Wrath
 1. The Tiberium Field it leaves behind persists for the entire game which has Tiberium continously growing at the impact, it's supposed to end after 5 minutes
 	* Added DestroyDie module to the Tiberium Field behaviors
+2. Stormriders can be seen on Radar and the shadow can sometimes be seen
+	* Set RadarPriority to NOT_ON_RADAR and removed Stormrider model
 #### Mothership
 1. Weapon would affect Subfaction Motherships but not Scrin
 	* Weapon will no longer affect Subfaction Motherships